defold/doc/docs/en/manuals/message-passing.md

 # Message passing

 Message passing is the mechanism used by Defold to permit objects to communicate without creating dependencies between them.
-This manual assumes that you have a basic understanding of *Game Objects*, *Components* and *Collections*.
+This manual assumes that you have a basic understanding of Defold's addressing mechanism and basic building blocks (game objects, components and collections).

-When programming it is generally best to couple all objects, code modules or components [as loosely as possible](http://en.wikipedia.org/wiki/Loose_coupling).
-Any object that has a dependency to the inner workings of another object is considered to be _tightly coupled_ and such coupling often leads to code that is harder to maintain and it is a common source of bugs---some of which can be very hard to track down.

 Defold's Lua integration does not provide object orientation in the sense that you define your application by setting up class hierarchies with inheritance (like Java, C++ or C#).
 Instead, Defold extends Lua with a simple and powerful object oriented design with the following characteristics:

 * [Message passing](/manuals/message-passing) to communicate between objects.
-* All objects have their own internal state, their own memory that they control.
+* All script components have their own internal state, their own memory that they control.
 This is done through the `self` reference.
 * You can send _any_ message to any existing object and it is up to your code how to respond to the message.
 This is done through the `on_message()` function.
 If your code does not contain code for a particular message, nothing happens.

 ## Addressing and URLs